-The process of self-assessment can help you to identify majors or careers that suit your interests, skills, personality traits, and work values.
+The process of self-assessment can help you to identify academic majors, graduate programs, and careers that suit your values, interests, personality traits, and skills (VIPS).

+Start by clarifying your preferences that may affect your satisfaction with a potential academic program/career path.
 You may do this informally by talking with academic and career advisors, professors, family members, and friends.
-You may also do this formally by utilizing a self-assessment tool that offers suggestions – not answers – for you to consider when selecting your major or career path.
-Here are some questions to ponder to focus on what will ultimately make you happy:
+Here are some questions to help you focus on what will ultimately make you happy:

 - What courses and topics spark your interest?

 - What social causes and activities are you passionate about?

 - What talents and skills come naturally to you?

 - What three adjectives would your friends use to describe your personality?